 This approach made waves with a 2018 collaboration between Fortnite, Samsung, and Korean pop group iKon.
 An event celebrating the release of the iKonic Fortnite skin gave fans the opportunity to meet band members and play games at the Samsung 837 experience store.
 The brands involved capitalized on the event with marketing initiatives on YouTube and other social channels.

-Our marketing strategies can help bring your campaigns to life and more effectively engage with your audience.
+As one of the top marketing and branding companies in California, we are well-known for our creative digital marketing strategies which can help bring your campaigns to life (while helping you more effectively engage with your elusive Millennial audience).
 Get in touch today to discover a new world of possibilities for targeting gamers, esports fans, and other niches of the Millennial demographic.